Poikilos/integratoredu/README.md

 ## Known Issues
 ~=low-priority
 ?=needs verification in current git version
+* for attendance user, can view reports, but can't select field, and app shows link to select time (even though stated_time, the override for it, is not present) instead of noticing missing override and not showing field name as link
+* implement a way to change the date (and make sure file is moved and cache is modified)
 * move "Reload Settings" from title bar to to settings form (which is displayed only in settings mode)
 * a discrepency exists between reload settings and setting file and memory (not sure how--to reproduce, change setting in file, reload settings)
 * remove commented id_user_within_microevent code